snmackay/steamTuuls/README.md

-steamTuuls: A set of helpful tools for quickly finding prices and seeing if
+steamTuuls: A set of helpful tools for interacting with your games collection.
+Currently this program mostly interacts with GOG galaxy 2's database file.
-            games are drm free.
+     Without GOG Galaxy 2 installed, there is still some level of limited functionality in the form of GOG price information, library querying, and finding out what steam games are drm free.

 Author: Sean Mackay